eromatiya/the-glorious-dotfiles/README.md

 	- It is also advisable to alter the values of `padding` in the `mainbox {}` and `element {}` block.

 - Note:
-	- Both rofi configuration will only open in your PRIMARY screen.
+	- In multihead setups, both rofi configuration will only open in your PRIMARY screen.
 You can change that by changing the `monitor` value in the `configuration {}` block.
 More info in `man rofi`.

 ### Use the Powerleve10k prompt